South Dakota Road Trip Itinerary: Best Things to Do in the Black Hills of South Dakota and Beyond

 Jewel Cave is often overshadowed by the neighboring Wind Cave, but what makes it an amazing place to go in the Black Hills is that it is actually the third longest cave in the world!
 Here, you can enter the cave on a guided tour and learn all about its geology and formations.

-Unfortunately, during our visit, tours of the Jewel Cave were closed for elevator repairs, and they still are.
-Make sure to check the site before you go to get the current status.
+Unfortunately, during our visit, tours of the Jewel Cave were closed for elevator repairs, but they seem to be open again!
+Make sure to check the site before you go for any alerts or notices on closures.

 Even if the cave is closed, there are three above ground trails you can tackle, ranging from a quarter mile to over 5 miles that take you through forest, meadows, and above Hell Canyon for views, wildlife viewing, and wildflowers.